 Plastic can be confusing; some plastics can be glued easily and others act like metal and resist glues.
 Use an adhesive-resistant glue that tackles the most stubborn plastic surfaces.
 The best options for plastic include Infinity SuperTAC 11, SuperTAC 500, Tough Guy, and Mighty Joe.
 SuperTAC 500 is the best plastic adhesive around, and it is designed specifically for plastic surfaces of all types.
 ASI Silicone is a great product for bonding most plastics.

 Vinyl is PVC, and it is found in flooring and outdoor sidings on houses.
-It's a very easy polymer to glue and provides a base for many types of glue.
+Gluing PVC is easy with the right product.
 As such, you can choose all the Infinity SuperTAC versions, as well as any Tough Guy and Awesome Joe glue.
 Just look at the other surface to which you are gluing the vinyl and pick the one that suits that surface.

 Wood is another surface on which many types of glue can be used.
 However, you will get the best results when using Infinity WoodTAC, SuperTAC 11, SuperTAC 44, and SuperTAC 99.
 Infinity WoodTAC is specially fabricated for woodwork and provides a slower cooling time, allowing you to adjust the surfaces while gluing.
 ASI Silicone is great wood glue and sealant and is often utilized for hot glue applications due to the surface size that needs to be secured.